Jttearpock/Interface-Project/README.md

 ### What I did

+#### GameState Class
+The only custom class used in the project it holds all the information pertaining to the current game being played.

+#### Puzzle Creation
+I was responsible for the creation of puzzles when a new game was started using a series of methods that run under CreateNewGame(), minus SetDifficulty().

+#### Save & Load Functionality
+The SaveGame(), OpenGameFile() and LoadGameFile() methods were also created by myself.

+#### Data Validation
+Validation was needed to ensure the player only typed a valid number (1-9) which was done using GameCellTextChange().
+I also helped create similar validation for InsertNumber().
+InsertNumber() was using to either overwrite the number in the current cell or add an extra number to it as a note depending.

+#### StyleCop
+I was responsible for the comment markups on the project and was the final check to make sure the assignment was working before the it was turned in.

 ## Mancala - Game 2
 Mancala was a five week group project to create from scratch a working Mancala game.